How does a revolving credit facility work? (And is it right for your business?)

 The core mechanic: draw, repay, revolve

-It's not a one-time loan.
-There's no fixed repayment schedule.
-You don't receive a lump sum and then work through a set number of monthly instalments.
-Instead, the facility sits alongside your business, available whenever you need it, for as long as it's in place.
+It’s not a one-time loan.
+There’s no fixed repayment schedule.
+You don’t receive a lump sum and then work through a set number of monthly instalments.

-A worked example
+A worked example (illustrative)

-The business is an online homeware retailer turning over £2.5M per year.
-They carry significant inventory and typically need to pay suppliers 60–90 days before the goods sell.
+A UK e-commerce business, an online homeware retailer turning over £2.5M per year.
+They carry significant inventory and typically need to pay suppliers 60 to 90 days before the goods sell.
+Juice approves them for a £150,000 revolving credit facility.

 How interest is calculated

-One of the most important features of a revolving credit facility is that interest accrues only on the amount you've drawn, not on the full credit limit.
+One of the most important features of a revolving credit facility is that interest accrues only on the amount you’ve drawn, not on the full credit limit.
+You’re never paying for money you haven’t used.
+The day-by-day mechanics are set out in how is interest calculated on a revolving credit facility.

 Interest is typically charged monthly and calculated on the average daily balance.
-Check the specific terms with any lender, as the structure can vary.

 The repayment cycle

 Unlike a term loan, there is no fixed monthly repayment amount with a revolving credit facility.
-You repay what you can, when you can, subject to any minimum repayment terms your lender specifies.
+This flexibility is designed to match the reality of business cash flow, which is rarely smooth.

 With Juice Flex, there are no early repayment penalties.
-If a big payment comes in and you want to repay the full balance tomorrow, you can do that and you'll immediately stop accruing interest on the repaid amount.
-The full balance becomes available to draw again.
+If a big payment comes in and you want to repay the full balance tomorrow, you can do that and you’ll immediately stop accruing interest on the repaid amount.

 What it costs: the fee structure

 When comparing two lenders on cost, the only fair comparison is the total cost of funds for your expected usage pattern.
-A facility with a slightly higher interest rate but no draw fees or facility fees may cost you less overall.
-Run the numbers for your specific scenario.

 How drawdowns work in practice

+Once your revolving credit facility is live, accessing funds is straightforward.
 The process is designed to be quick.
-When a supplier payment is due or a business opportunity materialises, you don't want to be waiting days for a manual process to clear.
-The funds should be there when you need them.
+When a supplier payment is due or a business opportunity materialises, you don’t want to be waiting days.

 When a revolving facility makes sense

-The product works best for businesses where cash flow is variable or cyclical, where the timing of revenue doesn't perfectly match the timing of expenses.
+The product works best for businesses where cash flow is variable or cyclical, where the timing of revenue doesn’t perfectly match the timing of expenses.
+Five sector examples are in real-world examples of revolving credit in action.

 When a revolving facility might not be the best fit